Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 # Amazon-Remote-Sensing
 Project focused on tracking greenness trends of of plantations within the amazon rainforest aiming to find signals of deforestation and ultimately predict deforestation year.
-Research paper explaining all steps is located here:
+Research paper explaining all steps is located here, it is recommended to at least skim the paper before diving into the files contained in this repo:
 (Will insert the link to the research paper later).